 Terminology

 The MOLLER experiment will operate in Hall A at Jefferson Lab.
 The hall is round with the beamline intersecting the center of the hall about 10 feet above the floor.
-The hall is usually configured with a pair of magnetic spectrometers (HRS) that rotate about a pivot at the center of the hall.
-The target chamber for experiments using the HRS spectrometers sits at the pivot location.
+The hall is usually configured with a pair of magnetic spectrometers (HRS) that rotate about a pivot at the center of the hall, where the target chamber is usually located.
 The Hall is shown in Figure 1 where the beamline can be seen entering the hall from the right side below the elevated utility platform, the target chamber can be seen at the center of the hall at the pivot, and the two HRS spectrometers can be seen, with HRS-left in the far forward direction and HRS-right about 60-degrees from the beam axis.
 The beam exits the hall into the beam dump on the left behind HRS-left in this image.

-Figure 1: Jefferson Lab Hall A as configured.
+Figure 1: Jefferson Lab Hall A as recently configured.
 Beam comes from the right.
 The two spectrometer arms will be moved out of the way during MOLLER installation and running.

+Definition of Coordinate axes

+Within this document, the coordinate axes are defined with +z pointing downstream, +x to beam left and +y is vertically upward.
+The center of the coordinate axes is the center of the hall.
+The azimuthal angle, φ, is defined as equal to zero at the positive x axis and increasing going from the +x toward +y axis (clockwise, looking downstream).

 Incomplete and Tentative Requirements